 - 50 gr (1 cup) Cheddar Cheese, grated

 - 4 Eggs

 - 350 ml ( 1 1/3 cup) Heavy / Thickened Cream

 - If using frozen store-bought pastry, jump to instruction #5

 - Mix together the Flour and Salt in the bowl of your food processor.
 Add the cold Butter cut into small cubes and blend until it resembles thick sand (1)

 - Pour in the cold Water a little bit at the time while blending.
 Stop as soon as the dough starts to come together.
 Tip over a large sheet of baking paper and assemble into a ball with your hands.
 Slightly flatten the ball with your fingers then cover with a second sheet of baking paper and roll into a large circle with a rolling pin (2)

-- Place over a flat tray and put in the fridge to rest for 30 minutes to an hour (3), then take out of the fridge before filling the pan to get back to room temperature – about 5 minutes.
+- Place over a flat tray and put in the fridge to rest for one hour (3), then take out of the fridge before filling the pan to get back to room temperature - about 5 minutes.

 - Cover the pastry with a sheet of baking paper and baking beads (or dried beans, rice,...) and blind bake for 10 minutes.
 Remove the baking beads and baking paper and place back in the oven for another 15 to 20 minutes (4).